ekmartinez/factorializer/README.md

 # Factorializer

-Return the factorial of the provided integer.
+Returns the factorial of the provided integer.

 If the integer is represented with the letter n, a factorial is the product of all positive integers less than or equal to n.